 These hotels are usually located near metro stations, have fantastic staff, comfortable rooms, and are very affordable.
 Located near Deira City Centre, Trade Centre, Dubai Marina, Healthcare City, and The Parks.
 Click to see their pictures and prices now

 - First Central Hotel Apartments: If you are a family traveling to Dubai and want to make your own food, these apartments have their own kitchenette and options for connecting rooms.

-There is a convenience store at a walkable distance which also delivers for free and a metro station just minutes away.
+There is a convenience store at a walkable distance with free home delivery and a metro station just minutes away.
 Click here to see the current price

 5 Cheap Things to do in Dubai